-Household debt in the U.S. was a record $14.6 trillion for the first quarter of 2021, which seems like a lot of debt and it is.
+Household debt in the U.S. was a record $16.9 trillion at the end of 2022 and if that seems like a lot of money owed … well, it is!

-If you stacked that amount of debt in one-dollar bills, it would reach all the way to the moon.
+The hole that U.S. consumers keep digging got $2.3 trillion deeper in just two years.
+If you stacked all $16.9 trillion of debt into one-dollar bills, it would stretch all the way to the moon.

 So how do we bring that stack of debt down to earth?

 The easiest way is to cut expenses and use the money to pay off debt.
 That’s also the hardest way.

 “Many people are reluctant to cut expenses, as they simply believe it’s too hard,” said Anna Barker, of LogicalDollar, a money management firm “As we become used to living a certain way, the idea of making changes that may force us to cut back on things that we consider completely normal and essential to our lives is incomprehensible to a lot of us.
 At the same time, for many of us, carrying debt is also seen as completely normal — which it absolutely shouldn’t be.
 This is why any effort to cut expenses will also often have to be accompanied by a shift in mindset.”

 Barker said reducing spending to achieve financial goals, including paying off debt, shouldn’t be seen as a sacrifice.
 “It’s better to look at it as being necessary in order to take control of our money.”

 Here are some tips on reducing expenses so you can pay off debt.

 The first step to cutting spending is figuring out where the money is going.
 Tracking spending over 30 or 60 days will probably be an eye-opener.
 Who knew that much money was going toward your Kindle or Egg McMuffin habit?

 “You may be surprised at how much you’ve spent on certain items, but this gives you a good chance to see just where adjustments are needed going forward,” Barker said.